This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Previously thought to be in the category of Low Concern, however may be problematic as an anthraquinone
+Previously thought to be in the category of Low Concern, however may be related to cancer-causing anthraquinone

 Insofar as it is similar to the synthetic version PR83 it may share some of its hazards.
 We are not health experts nor are we toxicologists.
 However this note in Monona Rossol’s datasheet on pigments available here by request caught our eye.
 The chemical structure is related to a cancer-causing anthraquinone.
 Treat all pigments and paints with studio safety protocols.